naecoo/ui95/README.md

-# Win ui95 styled components for Vue 3.x
+# The Win95 style component library for Vue 3.x and React